 Thousands of migrants, still living on the streets, protest in Lesbos

 The tents were set up in a military base on the island.
-The government had been searching for a location that would not cause the ire of the locals, as tolerance by Lesbos residents has run thin in the last years after Moria overflowed.

-The tents were set up in a military base on the island.
-The government had been searching for a location that would not cause the ire of the locals, as tolerance by Lesbos residents has run thin in the last years after Moria overflowed.
+The government had been searching for a location that would not cause the ire of the locals, as tolerance by Lesbos residents has run thin in the..